“Parenting is not a technique, it’s a relationship”

 #2: Attend monthly meetings and parent education nights

 We hold monthly parent education talks by early childhood experts and general meetings to discuss preschool business.
-It gives you a chance to reflect on your parenting skills and a night out from the kids!
+It gives you a chance to reflect on your parenting skills and build school community.

 Each family is assigned a job to help the running of the preschool.
 It allows you to get to know your fellow parents and make a real impact in your child’s school.

-Here’s just a few reasons you should consider a parent participation preschool:
+Here’s just a few reasons you should consider a parent involvement preschool:

 - You’ll make memories with your child that will last a lifetime

-- Your child will make his/her first buddies — cared and supported not only by teachers but also by the other parents on their duty days.
+- Your child will make his/her first buddies — cared and supported not only by teachers but also by other parents

 - You’ll learn valuable parenting skills from our monthly parent education speakers